Over the last few years, the retail industry has undergone many drastic changes, and therefore, so has the world of the retail contact center.

 4. Invest in the right technology for your retail contact center.

 When it comes to providing support, you should also consider investing in technology that can help alleviate stress from an agent’s day.
-Conversation Scheduling simultaneously smooths out call spikes for agents and empowers your customers to talk when it suits their schedule best—a true win/win.
+Scheduled Call-Backs simultaneously smooths out call spikes for agents and empowers your customers to talk when it suits their schedule best—a true win/win.

 5. Make scaling your business a breeze.